Ihor-Onyshchuk/lemonade/README.md

 # Lemondae
-Welcome to ### Lemonade!
+Welcome to Lemonade!

-This App based on the game
-### 'Who Wants to Be a Millionaire?'.
+This App based on the game 'Who Wants to Be a Millionaire?'.

 'Who Wants to Be a Millionaire' is an international television game show franchise of British origin.

-This app uses free [JSON API](https://api.chucknorris.io/) for hand-curated Chuck Norris facts.

 ## Getting started